cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

 ### Positive

-- Allows the state machine to process equivocations submitted on-chain and penalize validators based on agreed upon slashing parameters
+- Allows the state machine to process misbehavior submitted on-chain and penalize validators based on agreed upon slashing parameters.
+- Allows evidence types to be defined and handled by any module.
+This further allows slashing and jailing to be defined by more complex mechanisms.
-- Does not solely rely on Tendermint to submit evidence
+- Does not solely rely on Tendermint to submit evidence.

 ### Negative